 If you are looking for a challenging internship where you will see the results of your work, EPIC is the place for you.
 We welcome applications from graduate and undergraduate students, and recent grads, who are interested in empowering civil society, promoting peace, and delivering aid to vulnerable populations in Iraq.
 We highly encourage active dialogue and discussion about topics related to Iraq, the Middle East in general, U.S. foreign policy, and humanitarian relief efforts.
 Our interns receive as much from the program as they are willing to give.

 Join our team!
-EPIC is currently accepting applications for four part-time Research and Communications interns.
-Our Fall 2019 Internship Program will start on September 3, 2019, and it will end on December 31, 2019, and will take place at EPIC’s headquarters office in Washington, DC.
+EPIC is currently accepting applications for three part-time Research and Communications interns.
+Our Spring 2020 Internship Program will start on January 6, 2020, and it will end on April 30, 2020, and will take place at EPIC’s headquarters office in Washington, DC.
 The start and end date are flexible.
 While this is an unpaid internship, limited travel assistance may be available on a case by case basis.

 A job description, list of qualifications and other details are available here as a PDF.

 “I am now more prepared to enter the field of international relations after I graduate and that is thanks to my experience in Washington, DC with EPIC.”